 At Lovetts we can advise companies in the Hatfield area about group VAT registration.
 Here are some of the issues to consider.

-In general, the members of the group each have to have an establishment in the UK and be under common control.
+In all cases, the members of the VATgroup each have to be established or have a fixed establishment in the UK, and be under common control.
 There are special conditions for VAT groups with an annual turnover of more than £10 million.

-Advantages of group registration are:
+Advantages of group registration include:

 If you’re based in the Hatfield area and would like further advice on VAT group registration, please contact Lovetts.